patleeman/VSNotes/README.md

     }
   ],

-  // Default note title utilizing tokens "vsnotes.defaultNoteTitle": "{dt}_{title}.{ext}",
+  // Default note title.
+Utilizes tokens set in vsnotes.tokens "vsnotes.defaultNoteTitle": "{dt}_{title}.{ext}",

   // Number of recent files to show when running command `List Notes` "vsnotes.listRecentLimit": 15,

-  // Automatically convert spaces in notes titles to symbol.
+  // Automatically convert blank spaces in title to character.
 To disable set to `null` "vsnotes.noteTitleConvertSpaces": "_",

-  // Default snippet to execute after creating a note.
-Set both to null to disable "vsnotes.defaultSnippet": {
+  // Default vscode snippet to execute after creating a note.
+Set both langId and name to null to disable "vsnotes.defaultSnippet": {
     "langId": "markdown",
     "name": "vsnotes"
   },

-  // Regular expressions used to ignore file names "vsnotes.ignorePatterns": [
+  // Regular expressions for file names to ignore when parsing documents in note folder "vsnotes.ignorePatterns": [
     "^\\."
   ],

+  // Shell command to execute in the note directory when the Commit and Push command is executed.
+The {msg} token will be replaced with the contents of an input box shown or, if empty, the default commit message.
+  "vsnotes.commitPushShellCommand": "git add -A && git commit -m '{msg}' && git push",

+  // The default commit message used if none is provided with the Commit and Push command "vsnotes.commitPushDefaultCommitMessage": "VS Notes Commit and Push",
 ```

 # Tips and tricks